 This page will show the history of my Dominion storage solution, since I get asked about that quite a lot.
 If you want details on previous versions of my storage solutions, you can check out this thread.
-Here are some pictures of my old wooden box solution with some extra tournament supplies in it.
+Here are some pictures of my old wooden box solution with some extra tournament supplies.

 Post-Allies update (May 2022): Dominion is getting bigger, and despite the fact that the pandemic (plus my own health issues) have prevented me from playing Dominion with physical cards more than a couple of times since the beginning of 2020, I have been keeping up with the latest Dominion sets.
 It was a painful decision but I have decided to unsleeve my main Dominion set, for a few reasons.